nus-cs2103-AY2021S1/tp/docs/team/caitlinjee.md

 * **Enhancements to existing features**:
   * Added support for tags in recipes (Pull requests [\#85](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/85))
-    * Justification: This feature, which is refactored from the existing tag feature in Address Book 3, allows users to easily tag their favourite recipes to easily filter by them.
+    * Justification: This feature, which is refactored from the existing tag feature in Address Book 3, allows users to easily tag their favourite recipes.
   * Added the ability to search for a recipe in the recipe list by its ingredients or tags, in addition to name.
 (Pull requests [\#109](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/109))
     * Justification: This feature improves on the original `find` feature in AddressBook Level 3 as it now allows users to search for recipes not only by name, but also by ingredients and tags, making it easier for them to filter their recipes.
   * Wrote additional tests for existing features to increase test coverage from 63.5% to 67.5% (Pull requests [\#246](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/246))